schlick7/LuteForMobile/docs/stuff.md

 # Termux
 - We want an easy way for Users to download/update the lute3 files so that they can sync them with other servers.
+- Termux never actually shuts down.
+Stays in the silent notifications with 1 task forever.
+Can we actually set up a sleep timer?
+Lets check the termux docs. https://wiki.termux.com/wiki/Main_Page

 # Requests